m-labs/artiq/doc/manual/drtio.rst

 Terminology
 -----------

-In a system of interconnected DRTIO devices, each RTIO core is assigned a number and is called a *destination*.
+In a system of interconnected DRTIO devices, each RTIO core (controlling a certain set of associated RTIO channels) is assigned a number and called a *destination*.
 One DRTIO device normally contains one RTIO core.

 On one DRTIO device, the immediate path that a RTIO request must take is called a *hop*: the request can be sent to the local RTIO core, or to another device downstream.
 Each possible hop is assigned a number.
 Hop 0 is normally the local RTIO core, and hops 1 and above correspond to the respective downstream ports of the device.